-After the blood test
+What should you do after the blood test

-HYDRATION AND NOURISHMENT
+HYDRATION AND NOURISHMENT BEFORE A BLOOD TEST

 It is possible that a bruise forms after the blood sampling, it is a completely normal reaction.
 You do not have to worry.
 Applying pressure on the sting after the sampling reduces the risk of bruises.